All locations will be closed on Monday, May 29, in observance of Memorial Day.

 an outdoor-view design rendering of the music-playing bell tower at Hospice of the Red River Valley’s new hospice house facility in south Fargo North Dakota

-Heather’s House will include a large bell tower that plays therapeutic music for inpatients and their families.
-This is an especially helpful feature for patients with dementia, who often benefit from hearing music that takes them back to an earlier time in life.
+Heather’s House will include a large bell tower that plays therapeutic music for inpatients and their families, an especially helpful feature for those with dementia.

 ‘It’s Not About Dying – It’s About Living.’